tomatenquark/tomatenquark.github.io/game/EDITREF.md

 `skytexture B`

-specifies whether or not to enable rendering of sky-textured surfaces.
+Specifies whether or not to enable rendering of sky-textured surfaces.
 If set to 0, sky-textured surfaces are not rendered, allowing sky texture to be used as a "don't render this" surface.
 Disabling this also allows the skybox to be rendered last after the scene, which yields speedups on some video cards, so disable this if possible in your map, even though it defaults to on.
 (Default: 1)

 ### importcube